P0106 - Manifold Absolute Pressure/Barometric Pressure Circuit Range/Performance Problem

 How the MAP/BARO sensor works:

-A typical MAP or BARO sensor is a 3-wire sensor and is connected to the ECM.
-One wire receives the +5 Volts reference voltage from the ECM, another wire is connected to the ground.
+In most cars, the MAP or BARO sensor is a 3-wire sensor connected to the PCM (engine computer).
+One wire receives the +5 Volts reference voltage from the PCM, another wire is connected to the ground.
 The third wire is a signal wire.
 The MAP sensor signal voltage changes between about 1 Volt and 4.9 Volts depending on the pressure.

 If it's a MAP sensor, the signal voltage with the ignition key ON, engine OFF (KOEO) should be around 4-4.9 Volts.
 With the engine running at idle, the signal voltage should drop to around 1-2 Volts; when the engine is accelerated sharply, the signal should change to around 4-4.5 Volts.